Configuring Distributed Caches

 <vpn-name> is the name of an existing Message VPN to associate the Distributed Cache with.

-auto associates the Distributed Cache automatically at the time of creation with either the primary or backup virtual router (auto is the default and recommended value.
+auto associates the Distributed Cache automatically at the time of creation with either the primary or backup event broker (auto is the default and recommended value.
 It should work for all use cases that don't use the active/active redundancy model).

 The choice between primary and backup is determined by using the active-standby-role if it is configured, or by using primary if it is not.

-By default, a Distributed Cache is not enabled after it is created.
-To enable a Distributed Cache, refer to Enabling Distributed Caches.
+By default, a Distributed Cache is not enabled when it is created.
+To enable a Distributed Cache, see Enabling and Disabling Distributed Caches.

 To disable a Distributed Cache, enter the following Distributed Cache CONFIG command: